Simulation of the magnetic Ginzburg-Landau equation via vortex tracking: Numerical scheme and results

 \subsubsection{Computational framework}

 In order to compare the numerical method presented in Section~\ref{sec:method_1} to the exact solution of the TDGL equation \eqref{eq:GPE_mag}, we compute a reference solution $u_\epsilon(t)$ with the finite element solver \texttt{Gridap.jl} \cite{BV20} and meshing tool GMSH \cite{GR09}.
 The magnetic TDGL equation \eqref{eq:GPE_mag} is solved for initial conditions given by the vortex configuration from Case 1 and the smoothing procedure described in Section~\ref{ssec:WP}.
 We use a forward Euler time discretization scheme and follow a numerical scheme adapted from \cite{GX23}.
 The mesh size is of order $\delta x=5\cdot10^{-2}$ with local \emph{a priori} refined mesh on the vortex trajectory with mesh size $\delta x=3.5\cdot10^{-3}$, see Figure~\ref{fig:mesh}.
 The time step is $\delta t=10^{-5}$.
 The finite element solver is then used to obtain various reference solutions $u_\epsilon$ for $\epsilon \in \{0.07, 0.1, 0.13\}$, up to $T=1$.
 We also compute a reference solution for $\epsilon = 0.05$, with a finer refinement.
+For this finer mesh, the total number of degrees of freedom for $u_\epsilon$, $A_\epsilon$ and $\phi_\epsilon$ together is 1.422.686.
 Note that the simulation with such a mesh can take several days for small values of $\epsilon$: for instance, in our case, the simulations for $\epsilon = 0.05$ took about ten days to run with a non-optimized code on a small sized cluster.

 The reconstructed approximation $u_{\epsilon}^*(t)$ from Section~\ref{sec:method_1} is obtained from the trajectories in the limit $\epsilon\searrow0$, with $r_0 = 0.3$ and $m=128$ for the reconstruction step.
 The Hamiltonian dynamics is solved numerically with a RK4 method, with time step $\delta t = 10^{-5}$ and $m=128$.
 Note that this time, the simulation only takes a few seconds on a personal laptop.